Stone look at 3.30am in the morning

 And then we saw a bunch of KIDS!!
 SHIT!!

-They must have climbed & slept at a hut overnight.
+They must have climbed the day before & overnight at a hut.

-Catching up to a crowd in front of us
+Catching up to the crowd in front of us

-It's been hours and he didn't have the stomach to eat anything.
+It's been hours since we started hiking but he didn't have the stomach to eat anything.

 Woohoo!!
 Reached the 8th Station (Part1)